TheChance101/Honey-Mart-Android-Client/README.md

 </a>

 ## License
-Copyright (c) 2023 The Chance- This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/TheChance101/Honey-Mart-Android-Client/blob/main/LICENSE) file for details.
+    Copyright (c) 2023 The Chance
+- This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/TheChance101/Honey-Mart-Android-Client/blob/main/LICENSE) file for details.